ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

    ![Limit By Number](images/revisions/define-default-settings_limit-by-number.png "Limit By Number")
    Enable to set a limit to the number of revisions that can be kept in the revisions storage per document.
-   If this limit is set, old revisions that exceed it will be purged when their parent document is modified.
+   If this limit is set and the number of revisions exceeds it, revisions will be purged (starting from the oldest revision) when their parent document is modified.
     * **Set # of revisions to delete upon document update**
       Enabling **Limit # of revisions to keep** will display this setting as well:
       ![Maximum Number of Revisions to Purge](images/revisions/maximum-revisions-to-purge.png "Maximum Number of Revisions to Purge")